 Bring Your Own Technology (BYOT) Program

-The BYOT program will also provide teachers with new opportunities to design open-ended learning experiences for their students that promote choice along with creative and critical thinking.
+The BYOT program provides teachers with opportunities to design open-ended learning experiences for their students that promote choice along with creative and critical thinking.
 The diversity of technology available in the Pymble BYOT program will help foster a culture that respects that there are many different ways to solve problems, encouraging our students to unlock different modes and processes of learning.
-We believe these skills will be invaluable in their further study and working careers.
+These skills will be invaluable in developing their Digital Fluency.

 Frequently asked questions